Mandawar, Uttar Pradesh: Education

-Mahatama Gandhi Inter College is the largest and oldest inter college.
+Mahatama Gandhi Inter College is the largest and oldest inter college in the town.
 It was established around 1957 by Pandit Keshav Sharan Sharma.
 Most of the children of the villages around Mandawar enroll there.
+Most of the time there was no fee for students in early period.

 Adarsh Vidya Niketan Shahabazpur was established around 1980.
 Located in Kelawala (the four-way intersection where the roads to the villages Shahabazpur and Mohandiya meet), 1 km from Mandawar, it became an inter college about 2003 through the work of Surendra Vishnoi and Mahashay Natthu Singh, who was the founding principal and manager.
-A number of students study there instead of Mahatama Gandhi Inter College.
+A number of students study there too.

 Adarsh Vidya Niketan (junior) school is located in Kelawala (Sahabazpur) along with the senior school which is managed by Sanjeev Kumar.

+Shining Star Public High School was established in 1987.
+It provides education till middle school.